Minecraft: Java Edition

-On 11 December 2010, Persson announced that Minecraft was entering its beta testing phase on 20 December 2010.
-He further stated that bug fixes and all updates leading up to and including the release would still be free.
-Over the course of the development, Mojang hired several new employees to work on the project.
+On 11 December 2010, Persson announced that Minecraft would enter its beta phase on 20 December.
+He assured players that bug fixes and all pre-release updates would remain free.
+As development progressed, Mojang expanded, hiring additional employees to work on the project.

-Mojang moved the game out of beta and released the full version on 18 November 2011.
+The game officially exited beta and launched in full on 18 November 2011.
 On 1 December 2011, Jens "Jeb" Bergensten took full creative control over Minecraft, replacing Persson as lead designer.
-On 28 February 2012, Mojang announced that they had hired the developers of the popular "Bukkit" developer API for Minecraft, to improve Minecraft's support of server modifications.
-This acquisition also included Mojang apparently taking full ownership of the CraftBukkit server mod which enables the use of Bukkit, although the validity of this claim was questioned due to its status as an open-source project with many contributors, licensed under the GNU General Public License and Lesser General Public License.
+On 28 February 2012, Mojang announced the hiring of the developers behind Bukkit, a popular developer API for Minecraft servers, to improve Minecraft's support of server modifications.
+This move included Mojang taking apparent ownership of the CraftBukkit server mod, though this apparent acquisition later became controversial, and its legitimacy was questioned due to CraftBukkit's open-source nature and licensing under the GNU General Public License and Lesser General Public License.